-D Choose the incorrect words.

-- Harry, who is into extreme sports, has for adventure travel.

-a an appetite

-b a buzz

-c a thirst

-- 2 Travellers looking for unique experiences prefer to go off the beaten

-a path b track c trail

-- 3 The ancient temple complex at Angkor Wat in Cambodia is out of

-a place b this world c the ordinary

-- 4 Explorers tend to have a passion for discovery and a of adventure.

-a sense

-b spirit

-c taste

-- 5 To her curiosity, Lauren boldly entered the dark cave.

-- a satisfy b consume c indulge

-- 6 Only the most of adventurers would sail around the world solo.

-a inquisitive b intrepid c fearless
+Temple Complex at Angkor Wat D Choose the incorrect words.
+1 Harry, who is into extreme sports, has for adventure travel. a an appetite b a buzz c a thirst 2 Travellers looking for unique experiences prefer to go off the beaten a path b track c trail 3 The ancient temple complex at Angkor Wat in Cambodia is out of . a place b this world c the ordinary 4 Explorers tend to have a passion for discovery and a of adventure. b spirit a sense c taste 5 To her curiosity, Lauren boldly entered the dark cave. a satisfy b consume c indulge 6 Only the most of adventurers would sail around the world solo. a inquisitive b intrepid c fearless